 where the abbreviation $\virg{\mathit{ind \on- inf \on- schem}}$ stands for \emph{ind-inf-schematic}. \end{thm} Translated into plain language, the theorem states that: \begin{itemize} \item $(*,\ICoh)$-push-forwards are defined only for \emph{ind-inf-schematic} maps and have base-change isomorphisms against $!$-pullbacks; \item if $f$ ind-inf-schematic and ind-proper, then $f_*^\ICoh$ is \emph{left} adjoint to $f^!$. \end{itemize}

 \sssec{}

 Luckily, in this paper we do not need such high level of generality (whence, we will not need to recall the definitions of those words).
-We only need to know the following fact: if $\X \to \Y \to \Z$ is a string in $\Stk$ with $\X \to \Y$ schematic (and proper), then the resulting map $\Z^\wedge_\X \to \Z^\wedge_\Y$ is ind-inf-schematic (and ind-proper).
+We only need to be aware of the following fact: if $\X \to \Y \to \Z$ is a string in $\Stk$ with $\X \to \Y$ schematic (and proper), then the resulting map $\Z^\wedge_\X \to \Z^\wedge_\Y$ is ind-inf-schematic (and ind-proper).
+This yields: